yarwest/DiscordBot/readme.md

 This project requires you to install Python and libffi which can be done with apt-get ```sudo apt-get install python3-dev libffi-dev```

-Additionally you will need to install the Discord API Python wrapper and PyNaCl.
-This can be done via pip using the following command ```python3 -m pip install -U discord.py[voice] PyNaCl```
+Additionally you will need to install the Discord API Python wrapper, youtube_dl and PyNaCl.
+This can be done via pip using the following command ```python3 -m pip install -U discord.py[voice] PyNaCl youtube_dl```

 ### Configuration